At least 15 dead in mass shooting at El Paso Walmart, 21-year-old suspect in custody

 At least 15 people were killed after a gunman opened fire at a Walmart in El Paso, Texas Saturday morning, a law enforcement official told The Associated Press.

+The same official identified the suspected gunman as 21-year-old Patrick Crusius, a native of the Dallas area, and stressed that the death toll was preliminary and the investigation is ongoing.
+It was unclear what connection the suspect had to El Paso.

-The same official identified the suspected gunman as 21-year-old Patrick Crusius.
-Police said the suspect was taken into custody without incident and no law enforcement fired their weapons.
-The Walmart was near capacity at the time of the shooting, with as many as 3,000 people inside and 100 employees.
+El Paso Police Sgt.
+Robert Gomez said at an earlier news conference that the suspect was taken into custody without incident and no law enforcement fired their weapons.
+The Walmart was near capacity at the time of the shooting, with as many as 3,000 people inside along with 100 employees during the busy back-to-school shopping season.

+"This is unprecedented in El Paso," said Gomez, who added that many of the injured had life-threatening injuries.

 Ryan Mielke, a spokesman for University Medical Center of El Paso, told Fox News that 13 patients -- 1 of whom died at the hospital -- were being treated at the facility's Level 1 trauma center.
 Mielke told the Associated Press that two children, ages 2 and 9, were stabilized at the medical center before being transferred to the neighboring El Paso Children's Hospital.